 It is a country where almost everyone speaks English and is crazy about whitening soap.
-Plus they love their rice and fast food.
+And they are addicted to rice and fast food.
 The Philippines has an "s" for a reason: it's comprised of more than 7,500 islands.

-Oslob's Whale shark watching is located at a small barangay named Tanawan.
+Oslob's whale shark watching is located at a small barangay named Tanawan.
 Whale sharks are one of the biggest fish in the world.
 They are migratory by nature but thanks to the Filipinos feeding them, they stay around Tanawan all year around hence artificially guaranteeing an encounter with them.
 I will not delve into the ethics of such practice, but the whale sharks are amazing animals.
 Seeing them up close, wow just wow!!
 Such majestic creatures, I could almost hear them say "Hi there and thanks for all the fish".
-You also have to put up with screeching chinese and american tourists... it was awesome when they briefly shut up.

 Sumilon is an island with white sand beach, though it's private territory occupied by a resort hence there's an entrance fee.
 It gets very crowded with people and there is a sandbar, but ask the locals first for when to go to, as the sandbar is only visible during low tide.

 Kawasan Falls are the most beautiful waterfalls in Cebu.

 Canyoneering is a popular extreme adventure that involves trekking, climbing, swimming and jumping in canyons and waterfalls.
 There are two main canyoneering paths in Cebu, both ending up at Kawasan waterfalls.
 I took the one starting near Alegria.